GokulVSD/Wuasta/README.md

 <br />

-<p align="center">It usually takes about 3 to 4 API calls to get the correct predicted departure time. </p>
+<p align="center">It usually takes about 3 to 4 API calls to get the correct predicted departure time.
+The API Calls are made asynchronously via a recursive function.</p>

 <br />